Clinical Trial and Human Research Rules for NIH Proposals

 This Funding Opportunity Announcement (FOA) is designed specifically for applicants proposing research that does not involve leading an independent clinical trial, a clinical trial feasibility study, or a separate ancillary clinical trial.
 Applicants to this FOA are permitted to propose research experience in a clinical trial led by a mentor or co-mentor.
 (PA-20-190)

 If you’re writing a K and doing a clinical trial as it is now defined, your reviewers will also be judging it on additional trial-related criteria, such as whether you show you have the ability to implement your clinical trial, as well as whether you have or plan to get the training necessary in data management and statistics relevant to performing your trial.
 In addition, they will consider if your mentors are qualified to train you in performing this trial, and whether your study is feasible, reasonable, and well-designed.
 They will also review your study timeline.
 (Remember, reviewers have been considering these features all along, only now many of the criteria will be explicitly examined.)

 New Forms Go With the New Definition

-Forms-E instructions from NIH provide guidance on how to fill out the new form and what to write in attachments, including new ones such as the study timeline or dissemination plan, beginning on page 96.
+Forms-F instructions from NIH provide guidance on how to fill out the new form and what to write in attachments, including new ones such as the study timeline or dissemination plan.
 If your proposal includes multiple studies, each study you’re planning may require copies of these attachments.
 Here are a few of examples: